What is identity and access automation?

 Analyze your specific IAM needs

-Ensure compatibility and integration
+Ensure compatibility and integration.

-Evaluate cost and return on investment (ROI)
+Evaluate the cost and return on investment (ROI)

 Criterion Description